 Authorities say Ebony Jackson, 30, was found dead in a truck Tuesday morning after investigators located her car in the 4400 block of Elmbank in north St. Louis.

-St. Louis County police has also said anyone with information could get up to $1,000 for an arrest.
+Also, St. Louis County police said anyone with information on the killer could get up to $1,000 for an arrest and conviction.

 Anyone who may know the suspect is asked to call CrimeStoppers at 866-371-TIPS.

-The search for Jackson started Jan.
-4 when Jackson’s 3-month-old son, Donovan Prom, was found about 5 a.m. at the Hickory Trace apartment complex in Breckenridge Hills.
+The search for Jackson started Friday morning when Jackson’s 3-month-old son, Donovan Prom, was found at 5 a.m. at the Hickory Trace apartment complex in Breckenridge Hills.
 The hallway was fully enclosed so the child was shielded from the cold morning.
 He was in a car seat, with a blanket over him and a bottle of milk by his side.
 A resident of the complex found the child as he was going to work and called police.

 Local family members came forward after seeing the child’s photo on the news.
 They told investigators that Jackson lived in Oklahoma City with her boyfriend and the child’s father, Craig Prom, but was coming to East St. Louis to visit.
 Jackson reportedly saw local family members before she disappeared.